Richmond Football Club: Richmond Hall of Fame

 The Richmond 'Hall of Fame' was created in 2002, with 24 inaugural inductees.
-Since then there have been a further ten batches of inductees added, most recently in 2019, for a total of 63 members.
+Since then there have been a further twelves batches of inductees added, most recently in 2023, for a total of 69 members.
 Below is a list of members, their contributions to the club, and the year they were inducted.
-To date, eight Richmond "Immortals" have been named, the highest level of honour within the Hall of Fame.
+To date, nine Richmond "Immortals" have been named, the highest level of honour within the Hall of Fame.
 The first of these was Jack Dyer, who was immediately made an 'immortal' upon his induction into the Hall of Fame in 2002, the year before his death.

 The Immortals are highlighted in yellow in the table below and have their names in bold.